 Stephanie previously served as Senior Editor and reporter at DNAinfo Chicago, where she covered the West Loop and Pilsen neighborhoods for the award-winning site.
 Before joining DNA, Stephanie spent four years at the daily Aurora Beacon-News, covering City Hall, education and housing issues in the state’s second largest city.

-Stephanie was born in Milwaukee, Wis., raised in Quincy, Ill. and now lives in Beverly on the city’s South Side.
+Stephanie was born in Milwaukee, Wisconsin, raised in Quincy, Illinois, and now lives in Beverly on the South Side.
 She graduated from the University of Illinois at Urbana-Champaign in 2008 and completed her Masters degree at the university in 2009.
 While at U of I, she served as managing editor of The Daily Illini.
 Email Stephanie